LauYeeYu/homepage/content/blog/git-usage-misc-en.md

 symbolic link, but this won't cause any problem itself.

 Git supports symbolic links, but it may not work as expected if it is pointing to something outside the repository.
-Therefore, you should avoid using symbolic links outside the repository.
+Therefore, you should avoid using symbolic links pointing to something outside the repository.
 Also, on Windows, symbolic links are not supported well, so my suggestion is to avoid using symbolic links except that you are sure that it won't cause any problem, e.g., you only use it on Linux and points to a file in the repository.

 ## Files and Directories